openxla/stablehlo/docs/dynamism.md

 ## Example: How is dynamism useful, and how can I use it?

-Dynamism has lots of uses, here we'll mainly focus in on the common use case for Shape Polymorphism - creating a flexible exported model representation, generally used to represent dynamic batch size or sequence length.
+Dynamism has lots of uses, here we'll mainly focus on the common use case for Shape Polymorphism - creating a flexible exported model representation, generally used to represent dynamic batch size or sequence length.